mrjackyliang/discord-stonker-bot/README.md

 ```

 ### 11. Message Copier
 Automatically copy the original message that matches the regular expression into another channel.
+A powerful utility to organize content in Discord.

 | __Key__                                          | __Type__   | __Description__                                        | __Accepted Values__                                                                                                                                                                               |
 |--------------------------------------------------|------------|--------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|